mumu3489/BCB546X-Fall2018/assignments/R_Assignment/R_Assignment.md

 1. `fang_et_al_genotypes.txt`: a published SNP data set including maize, teosinte (i.e., wild maize), and Tripsacum (a close outgroup to the genus _Zea_) individuals

-2. `snp_position.txt`: an additional data file that includes the SNP id (first column), chromosome location (third column), nucleotide location (fourth column) and other information for the SNPs genotyped in the `fang_et_al_genotypes.txt` file
+2. `snp_position.txt`: an additional data file that includes the SNP id (first column), chromosome location (third column), nucleotide location (fourth column) and other information for the SNPs genotyped in the `fang_et_al_genotypes.txt` file.

 ### _Data Processing_